Memnoc/C_ANSI_book/README.md

 # The Book about C

-Notes and thoughts while I explore the C language in its purest form..
+Notes and thoughts while I explore the C language in its purest form.